dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 ### Algorithms and Techniques

 *Data Pre-Processing*: The first and non-trivial task was to preprocess the raw datasets, some of which are XML, and generate encoded train and test datasets.
-One of the goals of the encodining is to build in the ability to decode the results so that after they are randomly broken in to train and test and prediction are made, we can reverse the encoding to see if the answers correct or incorrect predicted show any patterns.
+One of the goals of the encodining of answers is to build in the ability to decode the results.
+After data is randomly broken in to train and test and prediction are made, we can reverse the encoding to see if errors in answers predicted show any patterns.
 This decoding helps to better understand and visualize the challenges with some of the answers as compared to others.
 To support that, the question_id is added to the answer embedding vector.

 To simplify working in the AWS Sagemaker enviroment, the process also generates a test.csv and train.csv suitable for use in Sagemaker.
+That is, the label for correct answer (0 or 1) is prepended to the features (word vectors).

-While not done for this project, it would be simple to add calls to the methods the process in data set to the SageMaker Jupyter notebooks.
-These are found in /source/utils.py.
+While not done for this project, it would be simple to add calls to the methods that process in data set to the SageMaker Jupyter notebooks.
 This was not done at the time of this writing.
-The files are stored in GitHub and retrieved in the AWS environment as needed.
+Instead, the files are stored in GitHub and retrieved in the AWS environment as needed.

-*The next step is to write code to build and train the LSTM and XGBoost models.
-Seperate version for local testing and SageMaker with Jupyter for Hypertuning are required.

 #### LSTM - Deep Learning ####
 The basic framework for the LSTM deep learning model comes from the Reordan (*3) paper.